zcemycl/algoTest/README.md

 # Algorithm Tests
 The repo is about transitioning from Python to C family programming.
-It implements different leetcode solutions with C++(Cmake), C#(dotnet) and Python(pip), and follow continuous integration rules with github actions.
+It implements different leetcode solutions with C++(Cmake), C#(dotnet) and Python(pip), and test C++ with gtest, C# with Xunits, Python with unittest and pytest, and deploys testings using github actions.

 ## Structures
 ```mermaid